 Notice of Redemption.
-Notice of redemption of any Bond will be given by the Paying Agent.
-Notice of any redemption of Bonds will be mailed postage prepaid, not less than 30 nor more than 60 days prior to the redemption date (i) by first class mail to the respective Owners thereof at the addresses appearing on the registration books and (ii) as may be further required in accordance with the Continuing Disclosure Certificate of the District.
-See APPENDIX I - "FORM OF CONTINUING DISCLOSURE CERTIFICATE" attached hereto.
+Notice of redemption of any Tax Credit Bond or, if stripped, related Principal Strip Certificate and Tax Credit Certificate, will be given by the Paying Agent.
+Notice of any redemption of Tax Credit Bonds or, if stripped, related Principal Strip Certificate and Tax Credit Certificate, will be mailed postage prepaid, not less than 30 nor more than 60 days prior to the redemption date (i) by first class mail to the respective Owners thereof at the addresses appearing on the registration books and (ii) as may be further required in accordance with the Continuing Disclosure Certificate of the District.
+See APPENDIX H - "FORM OF CONTINUING DISCLOSURE CERTIFICATE" attached hereto.

-Each notice of redemption will contain the following information: (i) the date of such notice; (ii) the name of the Bonds and the date of issue of the Bonds; (iii) the redemption date; (iv) the redemption price; (v) the dates of maturity of the Bonds to be redeemed; (vi) if less than all of the Bonds of any maturity are to be redeemed, the distinctive numbers of the Bonds of each maturity to be redeemed; (vii) in the case of Bonds redeemed in part only, the respective portions of the principal amount of the Bonds of each maturity to be redeemed; (viii) the CUSIP number, if any, of each maturity of Bonds to be redeemed; (ix) a statement that such Bonds must be surrendered by the Owners at the principal corporate trust office of the Paying Agent, or at such other place or places designated by the Paying Agent; and (x) notice that further interest on such Bonds will not accrue after the designated redemption date.
-The actual receipt by the Owner of any Bond or by any securities depository or information service of notice of redemption will not be a condition precedent to redemption, and failure to receive such notice, or any defect in the notice given, will not affect the validity of the proceedings for the redemption of such series of Bonds or the cessation of interest on the date fixed for redemption.
+Each notice of redemption will contain the following information: (i) the date of such notice; (ii) the name of the Tax Credit Bonds or, if stripped, related Principal Strip Certificate and Tax Credit Certificate, and the date of issue of the Tax Credit Bonds; (iii) the redemption date; (iv) the redemption price; (v) the dates of maturity of the Tax Credit Bonds or, if stripped, related Principal Strip Certificate and Tax Credit Certificate, to be redeemed; (vi) if less than all of the Tax Credit Bonds or, if stripped, related Principal Strip Certificate and Tax Credit Certificate, of any maturity are to be redeemed, the distinctive numbers of the Tax Credit Bonds of each maturity to be redeemed; (vii) if the Tax Credit Bonds have been stripped in accordance with the Tax Credit Separation Certificate, the CUSIP number, if any, of each Principal Strip Certificate and Tax Credit Certificate; (viii) in the case of Tax Credit Bonds redeemed in part only, the respective portions of the principal amount of the Tax Credit Bonds of each maturity to be redeemed; (ix) the CUSIP number, if any, of each maturity of Tax Credit Bonds to be redeemed; and (x) a statement that such Tax Credit Bonds or, if stripped, related Principal Strip Certificate and Tax Credit Certificate, must be surrendered by the Owners at the principal corporate trust office of the Paying Agent, or at such other place or places designated by the Paying Agent.
+The actual receipt by the Owner of any Tax Credit Bond, or, if stripped, related Principal Strip Certificate and Tax

+Credit Certificate, or by any securities depository or information service of notice of redemption will not be a condition precedent to redemption, and failure to receive such notice, or any defect in the notice given, will not affect the validity of the proceedings for the redemption of such series of Tax Credit Bonds or, if stripped, related Principal Strip Certificate and Tax Credit Certificate.

 Effect of Redemption.
-When notice of redemption has been given as described above, and when the redemption price of the Bonds called for redemption is set aside for such purpose, the Bonds designated for redemption will become due and payable on the specified redemption date and interest will cease to accrue thereon as of the redemption date.
-The Owners of such Bonds so called for redemption after such redemption date shall look for the payment of such Bonds and the redemption premium thereon, if any, only to the Interest and Sinking Fund or the escrow fund established for such purpose.
+When notice of redemption has been given as described above, and when the redemption price of the Tax Credit Bonds or, if stripped, related Principal Strip Certificate and Tax Credit Certificate, called for redemption is set aside for such purpose, the Tax Credit Bonds, or, if stripped, Principal Strip Certificate and Tax Credit Certificate, designated for redemption will become due and payable on the specified redemption date and interest will cease to accrue thereon or the value thereof accrete as of the redemption date.
+The Owners of such Tax Credit Bond or, if stripped, related Principal Strip Certificate and Tax Credit Certificate, so called for redemption after such redemption date will look for the payment of such Tax Credit Bonds or, if stripped, related Principal Strip Certificate, and the redemption premium thereon, if any, only to the Interest and Sinking Fund or the escrow fund established for such purpose.